vivek-vishwanath/xv6/README.md

 All processes should default to `SCHED_RR` with a priority of 0

 ## Part 1 Extra Credit (moderate) -- Custom Scheduling Algorithm and Evaluation

 If you have successfully implemented FIFO and RR, this is an opportunity to design your own scheduling algorithm, and evaluate its performance with respect to your prior algorithms.

 ##### Custom Scheduling Algorithm

-This is the open-ended design portion of the assignment.
+This is the open-ended design portion of the assignment worth **10 bonus points** on your final Lab 3 score.
 Feel free to implement ANY scheduling algorithm, which you have studied in class, or which you have done your own research on.
 Below are a few suggestions of potential algorithms you may want to consider:

 - Linux Completely Fair Scheduler
 - Multilevel Queue Scheduling
 - Multi-Queue Multiprocessor Scheduing (Per-processor Queue)